paraterraform/para/README.md

 ### Roadmap

-Para aims to be the "swiss army knife" for [Terraform] (and [Terragrunt]) - just 1 tool that would facilitate all your workflows.

 Future is not set in stone but might as well look like:
 * testing ¯\\\_(ツ)_/¯
 * logging/tracing for debugging
 * helper commands to analyze/verify indices
 * helper commands to control cache state
-* downloading proper versions of [Terraform] and [Terragrunt] on demand
 * serve as an adaptor for arbitrary state management backends (leverage `http` backend to convert API calls into command line calls)
 * you name it!